DevDeismon/UE_Activity2/README.md

 In the second part of the activity, we have practiced in a more in-depth way how to create functionalities such as movement or rotation through the use of the transform property.

 In this third part we have delved into how we can obtain components from our gameObjects and the inputs given by the user

+In the last part of the practice we will go deeper into the programming knowledge and the use of the unity inspector.